ryanusHolmanus/facial_encryption/README.md

 The facial recognition feature is another github project:  https://github.com/ageitgey/face_recognition

-Two lines of code will most likely need to be change:
-1.  cap = cv2.VideoCapture(4)  --> will likely be a different device number
-    Should make user select device if default is faulty.
-And set default device.

 BIGGEST DIFFICULTY IS FINDING DAUGMAN PYTHON SCRIPT FOR aarch64 architecture.

 Note, this was build for aarch64 architecture on Lenovo C330 chromebook running Linux Crouton.
 The Mediatek CPU architecture